 “Wai-Lid has been a highly effective and valuable director of Triangle.
 His experience and insight has been of great value to the board and management team.
 We thank him for his guidance and wish him the best with his other business interests,” added Monckton.

 Due to these changes to the Triangle’s board, the membership of the board of directors is now comprised of Timothy Monckton, who serves as a non-executive chairman; Malcolm King, as a non-executive director; and Deanna Carpenter, who is also a non-executive director.

-It is worth noting that Triangle has a 78.75 per cent interest in the producing Cliff Head oilfield and in November 2021, the firm reduced the estimated cost of decommissioning of the field-related infrastructure by nearly $8 million.
+It is worth noting that Triangle has a 78.75 per cent interest in producing Cliff Head oilfield and in November 2021, the firm reduced the estimated cost of decommissioning the field-related infrastructure by nearly $8 million.
 This announcement came on the heels of a decision to use a hydraulic workover unit instead of a jack-up rig.

 Moreover, the company also holds a 50 per cent share of the Mount Horner L7 production licence and a 45 per cent equity interest in the Xanadu-1 Joint Venture, both located in the Perth Basin.
 In addition, the firm has a substantial equity interest in State Gas, which has a 100 per cent operating interest in the Reids Dome production licence (PL 231) in Queensland.